UAlaska-IT/motd_chef_status/README.md

 ### motd_chef_status::remove_fragments

-This recipe removes possibly all pre-existing MOTD fragments to keep the login uncluttered and the Che warning prominent.
+This recipe removes possibly all pre-existing MOTD fragments to keep the login uncluttered and the Chef warning prominent.

 __Attributes__